wareya/filli/readme.md

 Filli AOT: A modified version of filli that uses ALMOST the same interpreter code, but set up in a way that lets it AOT compile to C instead.

 This version of the readme is slightly outdated.
-Read the version from the master branch!
+Read the version from the main branch!
+Also, the length and size statements written here don't apply to the AOT branch.

 # Filli